PADL/OcaFirmwareImageContainer/README.md

     OcaUint32       HeaderVersion;      // OcaFirmwareImageContainerHeaderVersion1 = 1
     OcaUint16       HeaderSize;         // size of this structure including models (16 + ModelCount * 8)
-    OcaBitSet16     HeaderFlags;        // flags, unknown flags MUST be ignored OcaUint16       ModelCount;         // number of models at end of header, must be at leat 1 OcaUint16       ComponentCount;     // number of component descriptors OcaModelGUID    Models[];           // devices this container applies to } OcaFirmwareImageContainerHeader;
+    OcaBitSet16     HeaderFlags;        // flags, unknown flags MUST be ignored OcaUint16       ModelCount;         // number of models at end of header, must be at least 1 OcaUint16       ComponentCount;     // number of component descriptors OcaModelGUID    Models[];           // devices this container applies to } OcaFirmwareImageContainerHeader;